achim/opt/README.md

 # opt

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for interfacing with (I)LP solvers.

 ## Usage

-FIXME
+*Don't use it - yet. :)*

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Achim Passen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.